tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 1. On your Lab VM, open a web browser and navigate to <https://www.devart.com/dbforge/oracle/fusion/download.html>.

-2. Scroll down on the page, and download a Trial of the current version by selecting the green download link.
+2. Scroll down on the page, and download a Trial of the current version by selecting the blue download link.

     ![Trial and Download are highlighted under dbForge Fusion, Current Version.](./media/dbforge-trial-download.png "dbForge Fusion, Current Version section")